 How to bring back the three-button navigation bar

-Head to Settings > System > Gestures > System navigation and you can select between three-button navigation and gestures.
-Note, you might have some trouble getting Google Assistant to work at the moment.
+Head to Settings > System > Gestures > System Navigation, and you select between three-button navigation and gestures.
+Note that you might have some trouble getting Google Assistant to work at the moment.

 How to customize the style of your interface

 If you want to create a unique aesthetic for your phone, you have many visual customization apps to choose from in the app store.
 We especially recommend OnePlus’ OxygenOS for a wide variety of display and graphic choices.
 If you’d rather not spend extra time, memory space, and money on third-party apps, Google has come out with the Pixel Style as a new contender in the realm of look customization.
 It lets you choose between accent colors for the user interface, a handful of fonts, icon shape, and quite a few wallpapers.

 In order to let your unique style come to life, go to Settings > Display > Styles and Wallpapers to customize your Pixel display to match your preferences.